 b.
-The Utkarsh leveling exam could be shortened to make the process easier and less time intensive for teachers.
+The Utkarsh levelling exam could be shortened to make the process easier and less time intensive for teachers.
 Of course, more validation would need to be done to ensure a valid assessment tool.
-Students who are absent during the leveling exam are also sometimes unable to have their level assessed.
+Students who are absent during the levelling exam are also sometimes unable to have their level assessed.

 c.
 Students and teachers frequently ignore the placement into camps.
-Many pupils are attending all phases of the Utkarsh program, at least partially due to a weak understanding of the program's particulars and because alternate activities for students not selected for FC and SLP are not clearly identified.
+Many pupils are attending all phases of the Utkarsh programme, at least partially due to a weak understanding of the programme's particulars and because alternate activities for students not selected for the Foundation Camp and the Supported Learning Phase are not clearly identified.